DC Circuits

 t = 1/(R×C)

 This is why small caps are faster than large ones.
 Another similar concept using this phenomena is a bypass capacitor.
-You put a huge cap in parallel with a tiny one.
+You put a huge cap in parallel with a small small one.
 You effectively couple the large capacitance with the smaller resistance.
 However, the different time constants in the signal path spark a controversy among audiophiles, but remains commonplace none the less.

 So, what precisely is this phase (measured in degrees) that everyone speaks about?
 It's a measure of asynchronism that sinuous signals under go.
 Here we have a simple circuit to determine what is happening.
 The following parallel circuit can be used to determine these components independently.